aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/constructor/_index.md

 ### Remarks

 The document must be stored at the beginning of the stream.
-The stream must support random positioning.